trilitech/uniswap-v2-fork/README.md

 npx hardhat test test/periphery/UniswapV2Router02.ts --network <your-network> --grep "addLiquidity"
 ```

 ## NEW.
-Benchmark
+Scenario create pair + add liquidity in one tx

 Instead of setting up the pair, we will just deploy the tokens and then let the router with `addLiquidity` both deploys the pair and adds liquidity.

-**Note:** Remember that you still have to deploy the factory and the router before you can use this!
+**Note:** Remember that you still have to deploy the factory and the router before you can use it!

-Just deploy the 2 tokens:
+Deploy the 2 tokens:
 ```
 npx hardhat deploy --tags Tokens --network <your-network>
 ```

+By default the test is disabled, you have to remove the 'x' in front of the test line 286 in `test/periphery/UniswapV2Router02.ts`.

 Then you can run the script like so:
 ```
-npx hardhat run scripts/addLiquidity.ts --network <your-network>
+npx hardhat test test/periphery/UniswapV2Router02.ts --network <your-network> --grep "SPECIAL TEST"
 ```